niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 ### 1) Kill Wall Prefab

 #### Road Extension
 Actually, before we make our first Kill Wall, go ahead and extend your road if you haven't already.
-Use `Ctrl+D` to duplicate the *Road* group and move it down the Z-Axis such that it is seamless with the original road.
+Use ++ctrl+d++ to duplicate the *Road* group and move it down the Z-Axis such that it is seamless with the original road.

 #### Wall
 As usual, we will create an empty GameObject that will house everything related to the Kill Wall- name the new empty GameObject *Kill Wall*.

 To the *Kill Wall* object, add a *Cube* 3D Object as a child of it and scale it so that it spans the entire road and is much taller.
 Giving it some thickness will help with collision detection as well.
 Go ahead and make a material to color the cube as well- red is nice and menacing!

 We actually want the collider of the wall to be on the *Kill Wall* GameObject, not the *Cube*, so delete the *Cube* one and add an appropriately sized `BoxCollider` to the *Kill Wall*.
-(We do this because colliders will only report collisions to scripts immediately on the same GameObject, not their parents.
+We do this because colliders will only report collisions to scripts immediately on the same GameObject, not their parents.

 Create a new script `KillWall.cs` and add it to the *Kill Wall*, we will implement it later.